 The present essay is thus inscribed within the study of medieval Persian rewriting and offers an analysis of the different conceptions demonstrated by three poets who “re-wrote” the story of Khusrau and Shirin.
 The Shahnama passage is itself a rewriting, as Firdausi indicates in the introduction to the Dastan-i Khusrau u Shirin.
 Nizami re-wrote the story, mentioning what must be Firdausi’s Shahnama, but denying that his work is a re-writing.
 I am not aware of arguments showing that Amir Khusrau Dehlavi did or did not look back to the Shahnama.
 However, from the fact that he composed a Khamsa, recasting each of Nizami’s masnavis, we may consider that he did relate to Nizami rather than Firdausi when he wrote his Shirin u Khusrau masnavi.
 Thus, in his case we are presented with the guarantee of filial certainty.
 Famous as the story’s narrative may appear to be, numerous as the references to the phenomenon of its “versions” are in secondary literature, popular as the mention of the Firdausi-Nizami-Amir-Khusrau rewriting chain is, we lack a detailed comparative analysis of both the narrative and the stylistic differences between these three major literary works.
 Such analysis ought to lie at the basis of further research, which might also examine the other poems woven around the story’s subject matter.
 This cluster of works and the topic itself have not yet received sufficient detailed attention; I hope that the structured approach proposed by the present preliminary essay may foster such further research.

 My analysis hopes to show the different articulations of the rewriting purposes at the origin of each of these masnavis, brought to light by a brief examination of these authors’ inevitable dialogue with previous texts, whether literary or historical.
-Within the restricted scope of the present paper, I have limited this exploration to a few points which derive from authorial decisions introducing variations within the three synopses: I focus on the function of the inclusion of the story within Firdausi’s Shahnama; on the relevance of Nizami’s introduction of new characters; and on the significance of structural change combined with stylistic similarity in Amir Khusrau’s version.
+Within the restricted scope of the present paper, I have limited this exploration to a few points which derive from authorial decisions introducing variations within the three synopses: I focus on the function of the story’s inclusion within Firdausi’s Shahnama; on the relevance of Nizami’s introduction of new characters; and on the significance of structural change combined with stylistic similarity in Amir Khusrau’s version.
 More than a comparative analysis of the story-lines, or a tracing of the sources that are manifested in the changes within these texts, my questionings are designed to let emerge elements suggestive of three, very diverse, authorial designs.
 Each poet proposes different ways of playing with auctoritas and authorship, each in turn potentially becoming an auctor for the further authorial generation.

 *